mejares-jamesmichael/windowsDotfiles/README.md

 **Q: Can I use only some configs?**
 A: Yes, you can pick and choose which application's configs to use.

+## Contributing

+Pull requests and suggestions are welcome!
+Please open an issue or PR if you have improvements or ideas.

 ## License